9 Early Signs of Bed Bugs

 However, when the number of bed bugs increases, the smell starts to go from raspberry-like to slightly unbearable.

-Bed bugs, when they are in a large amount, that is, a full-blown infestation, usually tend to form a musty odor by getting their pheromones blended with the smell emitted by bed bud carcasses, empty bed bug cases or shells, and their fecal matter.
+Bed bugs, when they are in a large amount, that is, a full-blown infestation, usually tend to form a musty odour by getting their pheromones blended with the smell emitted by bed bud carcasses, empty bed bug cases or shells, and their faecal matter.

-The resulting combination is those mentioned horrid musty odor that keeps growing as the number of bugs increases, and the bed bug problem worsens.
+The resulting combination is the mentioned horrid musty odour that keeps growing as the number of bugs increases, and the bed bug problem worsens.
 It is described as being similar to the smell of rust.

 3. Welts on the skin